 Roy had the honor of performing on the Box Car Willie show in Branson, Missouri and was featured on the television show, "That's Incredible," during the '80s.
 Manager Comments

 Roy judged at the Grand Masters Fiddling Contest in Nashville for 17 years.
-To that Roy stated, "I have had the privilege of watching aspiring young musicians, such as Mark O'Conner, make their mark on the music industry."
+To that Roy stated, "I have had the privilege of watching aspiring young musicians, such as Mark O'Conner and a host of GREAT TEXAS FIDDLERS make their mark on the music industry."

 While performing as a special entertainer at the Grand Masters Fiddling Contest, a film crew from England recorded Roy's performance and was later aired on British Network Television.